Myosotis pansa subsp. praeceps: Taxonomy and etymology

 Myosotis pansa subsp. praeceps is in the plant family Boraginaceae.
 The subspecies was originally described as a variety of Myosotis petiolata in 1961 by Lucy Moore.
 The plant and others in the genus of Myosotis are colloquially known as forget-me-nots.
 Plants in the genus are also referred to as Scorpion grass.
 It was transferred to subspecies rank under Myosotis pansa by (L.B.Moore) Meudt, Prebble, R.J.Stanley and Thorsen in 2013.

 The holotype specimen of Myosotis pansa subsp. praeceps was collected by Anthony P. Druce in 1972 at Waikawau Beach, and is lodged at the Allan Herbarium of Manaaki Whenua – Landcare Research (CHR 208886).

 The subspecies epithet, praeceps, is a Latin word with two relevant meanings: 'precipice' (referring to its habitat), and 'danger' (referring to its threatened status).

-Based on morphological and genotyping evidence, this is one of two subspecies recognized in M. pansa; the other is M. pansa subsp. pansa.
+Based on morphological and genotyping evidence, this is one of two subspecies recognised in M. pansa; the other is M. pansa subsp. pansa.
 The subspecies are largely allopatric, as M. pansa subsp. praeceps is found in coastal areas of Waikato and northern Taranaki on the North Island, whereas M. pansa subsp. pansa is found in the Auckland region.
 In subsp. praeceps the inflorescences are partially bracteate (i.e. there are cauline leaves associated with the lowest 1–3 or up to 9 flowers, whereas in subsp. pansa, the inflorescences are ebracteate (i.e. none of the flowers have associated cauline leaves).